 The PSVR is powered by the PS4.
 If you have a PS4 Pro your PSVR will likely run smoother and produce a higher quality experience, however the original PS4 is perfectly capable of running the PSVR smoothly.
 I’ve rarely encountered issues with lag or per performance while using the PSVR, although some more complicated games do take a while to load.

 The Oculus Quest is powered by its own internal processor, the Snapdragon 835.
-When this information was released there were hints of disappointment in the VR community.
-By the time the Quest is released its processor will be over a year old.
+When this information was released there were hints of disappointment in the VR community due the the age of this processor (it’s 2017’s flagship processor).
 Never the less, the Quest has demonstrated it can keep up with even the higher end VR headsets, albeit with some limitations.
-Both of these headsets are capable of playing the latest VR games so you shouldn’t worry about accessibilityback to menu ↑
+Both of these headsets are capable of playing the latest VR games so you shouldn’t worry about accessibility.

 It’s hard to say which headset has the best library of VR games and experiences, but both should have enough to keep you busy for months until new titles are released.back to menu ↑

 Obviously the price is a key consideration, because we all like a good deal.
 The PSVR can be bought for around $250 – $300 including the camera and controllers and possibly some games.
 It really depends if there are deals running for the PSVR, which happens often on Amazon.
-You’ll also need a PS4 to use it, which pretty much doubles the price if you don’t already have one.
+You’ll also need a PS4 to use it, which pretty much doubles the price if you don’t already have one.back to menu ↑

-You can find the PS4 on Amazon and the Oculus Quest will be released in Spring 2019.
+You can find the PS4 and Oculus Quest on Amazon